-1. For the quarterly period ended : 30 June 2024 2.
+1. For the quarterly period ended : 31 March 2025 2.
 Commission Identification Number : 145490 3.
-BIR Tax Identification Number : 000-144-386 SHANG PROPERTIES, INC. 4.
-Exact name of the Issuer as specified in this charter: 5.
+BIR Tax Identification Number : 000-144-386 4.
+SHANG PROPERTIES, INC. Exact name of the Issuer as specified in this charter: 5.
 Province, country or other jurisdiction of incorporation or organization: Not Applicable 6.
 Industry Classification Code: (SEC Use Only) 7.
 Shangri-La Plaza Adm.
-Office, 5 th Floor, Shangri-La Plaza, EDSA cor.
+Office, 5th Floor, Shangri-La Plaza, EDSA cor.
 Shaw Blvd.
 Mandaluyong City 1550 Address of issuer's principal office Postal Code (632) 8370-2700 8.
 Issuer's telephone number, including area code 9.
 Former name, former address and former fiscal year, if changed since last report: 10.
 Securities registered pursuant to Sections 8 and 12 of the SRC, or Sections 4 and 8 of the RSA.
-Number of shares of common stock Title of each Class Common Stock Number of shares of common stock outstanding and amount of debt outstanding 4,764,056,287 common shares 11.
+Number of shares of common stock outstanding and amount of debt outstanding 4,764,056,287 common shares 11.
 Are any or all of the securities listed on a Stock Exchange?
-Yes [ x ] No [ ] If yes, state the name of such Stock Exchange and the class/es of securities listed therein: Philippine Stock Exchange 12.
-Indicate by check mark whether the registrant: (a) Has filed all reports required to be filed by Section 17 of the SRC and SRC Rule 17 thereunder or Sections 11 of the RSA and RSA Rule 11(a)-1 thereunder, and Sections 26 and 141 of the Corporation Code of the Philippines, during the preceding twelve (12) months (or for such shorter period the registrant was required to file such reports).
-Yes [x] No [ ]
+Yes [x] No [] If yes, state the name of such Stock Exchange and the class/es of securities listed therein: 12.
+Philippine Stock Exchange Indicate by check mark whether the registrant: (a) Has filed all reports required to be filed by Section 17 of the SRC and SRC Rule 17 thereunder or Sections 11 of the RSA and RSA Rule 11(a)-1 thereunder, and Sections 26 and 141 of the Corporation Code of the Philippines, during the preceding twelve (12) months (or for such shorter period the registrant was required to file such reports).

+Yes [x] No []